Tackling teen relationship violence on TV

 - Some key statistics from the Home Office for the initial campaign that ran from 15 February until 21 March 2010

-Spontaneous awareness doubled post-campaign to 44 per cent of teenagers.
+- Awareness of campaign and its messages: Spontaneous awareness doubled post-campaign to 44 per cent of teenagers.
 92 per cent of those who were aware of advertising on the issue of abuse in relationships, spontaneously described some aspect of the campaign.

-Around 90 per cent of teenagers felt that the campaign had made them think about the issue and/or encouraged them to challenge abuse in their own or friends’ relationships.
+- Reaction to the campaign: Around 90 per cent of teenagers felt that the campaign had made them think about the issue and/or encouraged them to challenge abuse in their own or friends’ relationships.

-More than 397,000 people clicked on online ads.
+- Online: More than 397,000 people clicked on online ads.
 The website thisisabuse.direct.gov.uk received 65,809 visitors during the month-long campaign.

 - Partner exploitation and violence in teenage intimate relationships (2009).
 Barter, C.; McCarry, M.; Berridge, D.; Evans, K. Funder: The Big Lottery Grant/NSPCC, Safeguarding young people from exploitation and violence in their dating relationships, RG/1/010165136, 2006-2009, £174,000